microdee/mcro/Docs/Manual/index.md

 [Find the source code at](https://github.com/microdee/mcro)

+## Who is this library for?

+MCRO (pronounced 'em-cro') is made for C++ developers who may view Unreal Engine as a C++ framework first and as a content creation tool second.
+It is meant to support development of other plugins, so MCRO on its own has no primary purpose, but to provide building blocks for its dependant plugins.

+It also embraces quite elaborate C++ techniques involving templates and synergic combination of language features.
+The documentation also makes some effort explaining these techniques when used by MCRO, but the library users themselves don't need to go that deep, in order to enjoy many features of MCRO.

 ## What MCRO can do?

 Here are some code appetizers without going too deep into their details.
 The demonstrated features usually can do a lot more than what's shown here.